0xPolygonMiden/miden-node/docs/external/src/network-operator/sequencer.md

 | `PUT`  | `/admin/allowlist/accounts/{account_id}`           | None                                        | `201` for a new registration, `204` if already registered.
 Adds the account without consuming an invitation.  |
 | `GET`  | `/admin/allowlist/accounts/{account_id}`           | None                                        | `account_id` and `allowlisted_at`, or `404` if not registered.                                                |

-Compute `invitation_digest` as SHA-256 of the exact invitation code bytes.
-For text codes, use UTF-8 without a trailing newline or other normalization.
+Compute `invitation_digest` as SHA-256 of the invitation code's exact UTF-8 representation.
+Do not trim the code, add a newline, or normalize the text.
 Encode the digest as 64 hexadecimal characters without a `0x` prefix.
 The API stores this digest directly and does not hash it again.
 Generate nonempty random codes with enough entropy to resist guessing.
 Give the original code to the recipient.
 The administration API never receives or returns the original code.